 The final two occupants of the skimmer were the brown-and-white-costumed Peacemaker and the all-American girl called Liberty Belle.

 The Peacemaker felt slightly uncomfortable not being the pilot of the skimmer, since he had probably spent more hours in the air than any one of them, other than the child prodigy-turned-adult heroine Belle.
 Christopher Smith was a man of many talents as well, and he had turned all of them toward achieving the seemingly impossible goal of world peace.
 Of course, as he would readily admit, it was a work in progress, and he had seen the value in a team in recent years as age began to creep up on him.
-He was a man of few words and lacked the extroverted personality of Booster Gold or Felina, but he had still managed to recruit his own team of commandos who would eventually take his place. (*)
+He was a man of few words and lacked the extroverted personality of Booster Gold or Felina, but he still continued to train a group of elite soldiers who he hoped would eventually take his place.